About Us

 1994

-PA 112 amends PERA (increased strike penalties and prohibits bargaining privatization of non-instructional staff)
+Over union objections, PA 112 amends PERA to increase strike penalties and prohibit bargaining privatization of non-instructional staff.

 1995